invopop/gobl/regimes/pt/README.md

 ### `InvoiceType` (Tipo de documento)

-AT's `InvoiceType` (Tipo de document) specifies the type of a Portuguese tax document.
+AT's `InvoiceType` (Tipo de documento) specifies the type of a Portuguese tax document.
 The following table lists all the supported invoice types and how GOBL will map them with a combination of invoice type and tax tags:

 | Code | Name | GOBL Type | GOBL Tax Tag |
 | --- | --- | --- | --- |